community-z-users/czt/README.txt

 To build CZT, change into the (top level) CZT directory (<CZT_HOME>), and call mvn install
-This should install all the CZT tools into your local maven repository, ready to be used in your own projects.
-It should also create jar files in <CZT_HOME>/bin as well as <CZT_HOME>/jedit/bin.
+This should compile, test, package, and install all the CZT tools into your local maven repository, ready to be used in your own projects.
+Running the CZT tests takes quite a lot of time.
+If you want to skip running the unit tests call mvn -Dmaven.test.skip=true install instead.

+The above commands should also create jar files in <CZT_HOME>/bin as well as <CZT_HOME>/jedit/bin.
 The jar file in <CZT_HOME>/bin is an (command line) executable jar file, which can be executed by calling java -jar czt-dep.jar
 See <CZT_HOME>/jedit/README.txt for how to install the various jEdit plugins in <CZT_HOME>/jedit/bin.